dmort27/epitran/README.rst

-The constructor for ``VectorsWithIPASpace`` takes two arguments: - ``code``: the language-script code for the language to be processed. - ``space``: the code for the punctuation/symbol/IPA space in which the characters/segments from the data are expected to reside.
+The constructor for ``VectorsWithIPASpace`` takes two arguments: - ``code``: the language-script code for the language to be processed. - ``spaces``: the codes for the punctuation/symbol/IPA space in which the characters/segments from the data are expected to reside.
 The available spaces are listed `below <#language-support>`__.